PRG-Mbox-Git/Profiles/Designer v4.md

 | | **143**  | **TOTAL DMX CHANNELS** |

 >**Notes:**
->* Additional Outputs may be added and use 93 channels each if all sub-fixtures are included.
+>* Additional Output Masters may be added and use 93 channels each if all sub-fixtures are included.

 >* A maximum of four (4) Output Masters will fit on the first universe.
 If more than four are required, additional universes must be patched.
 Output Masters 5-9 would be on the second universe, and would move the Layers up to the next consecutive universe.
 Adding more Output Masters beyond 9 would move the Layers up again, and so on...